 Fold a piece of paper into two halves.

-On one side, write 'God is my friend, and wants me to_____' and fill in the blank with something God wants you to do.
-If you don't want to write words, feel free to draw a picture.
+On one side, write 'God is my friend, and wants me to_____’.
+Fill in the blank with something God wants you to do.
+Then, illustrate what God is asking of you.

-On the other side, write, 'Because God wants me to do this, in Lent I will ______' and write down something that you will do, or will give up doing, in Lent because you want to be closer friends with God.
-Again, feel free to draw a picture if you want.
+On the other side, write, 'Because God wants me to do this, in Lent, I will ______' and write down something that you will do, or will give up, this Lent because you want to be closer friends with God.
+Again, illustrate what you've written.

 Image by Kristina Alexanderson, Flickr.
 Creative Commons Licence.